Sibonginhlanhla/AndroidStudio_Disease-Tracker/README.md

 4. Database Setup:
 - Create a new MySQL database.
-- Import the `database.sql` file located in the backend directory to set up the required tables.

 5. Run the App:
 - Build and run the app on an Android emulator or a physical device.